Mahlatse-Seloane/Suicide-Checkers/README.md

 This project is a **C++ console-based implementation of Suicide Checkers (also known as Losing Draughts)**, a variant of checkers in which the goal is to lose all pieces or reach a position where no legal moves remain.

-The project was originally created during my time at university and is now being revisited as part of an effort to **strengthen my software development fundamentals**.
+The project was originally created during my time at university and is now being revisited as part of an effort to strengthen my software development fundamentals, particularly around program structure, state management, and rule-driven logic.
 Rather than focusing on adding new features, the emphasis is on improving structure, clarity, and correctness while working within an existing codebase.

 ---